samlarby/film_reviewer/README.md

 ## Bugs Found
 * A bug found whilst working on the website is that when trying to delete a review on a film it would delete the film as well.
 To overcome this I imported UUID to be able to generate unique id's for each review so they could be deleted that way.
 I used stack overflow to help me understand this.

+* An unsolved bug is that the home page is not rendering as the home screen but the films page is.

 ## Deployment
 ### **Heroku**